 Day 6 - Marmolada

-Today we'll journey through more stunning alpine scenery one of the most iconic of the mountain groups of the Dolomites...massive Marmolada.
+Today we'll journey through more stunning alpine scenery to one of the most iconic of the mountain groups of the Dolomites...massive Marmolada.
 Home to the highest peak in the Dolomites, Marmolada was bisected by the front lines in WWI.
 Austrian troops faced off with Italian mountain troops over miles of trenches and barbed wire, and even fought a bizarre, brutal mine war underground.
 Today the panorama is more serene, although a few remnants of the "War to End All Wars" still remain.
-We'll use cablecars to access the high mountain terrain for our walk today, and enjoy spectacular views as we trek across the inner valley of Marmolada.
+We'll use cablecars to access the high mountain terrain for our walk today, and enjoy spectacular views of Marmolada as we trek along ridges next to the massive mountain.

 After our walk we'll have a transfer to the picturesque mountain town of Canazei, our home for the next two nights.
 After checking in to our cozy mountain hotel and cleaning up from our day in the mountains, we'll have a hearty meal tonight prepared by our local hosts at the inn.
 Typical specialties will refuel us for our big day in the Catinaccio group tomorrow.